ohanhi/ohanhi.github.io/_posts/2016-02-23-elm-native-ui.md

 To pass the thing to the React Native side, we decided to go with plain JSON values, since they exhibit all the qualities we needed and are allowed through ports:

 {%highlight elm%}
+-- "main"
-port vtreeOutput : Signal Json.Encode.Value
+port viewTree : Signal Json.Encode.Value
-port vtreeOutput =
+port viewTree =
-  Signal.map2 (,) model init
-  |> Signal.map fst
-  |> Signal.map view
-  |> Signal.map RN.encode
+  NativeApp.start { model = model, view = view, update = update, init = init }
 {%endhighlight%}

+> **Note:** I updated the code sample above to reflect current `master` branch.
+>
+> Also, Evan Czaplicki, the creator of Elm, contacted me after this post was first published.
+He said "Supporting a new platform is something that can get special help from the language", so I am hopeful this will become even nicer in the future!

 ## Ping back